-We can see why a SIM only deal with EE might appeal.
+We can see why SIM only deals with EE might appeal.
 If you've just come to the end of your mobile phone contract but don't much fancy ditching your current handset, shoving a free SIM in there is a thrifty alternative to upgrading.
 And EE is the UK network offering the fastest 4G speeds around.

 The same goes if you've managed to get hold of a bargain SIM-free phone or have been gifted a hand-me-down from a friend or family member.
 SIMO could be a good way to go.